stanford-policylab/opp/py/data_readme_template.md

 ## Seattle, WA
 **Data notes**:
 - citation_issued includes criminal and non-criminal citations
+- violation represents raw column mir_description
+- type is based on violation (mir_description) and type_description, which is passed through as raw_type_description
+- outcomes are based on disposition, which represents raw column disposition_description
+- vehicle_* columns are based on a coalesced combination of veh and vehcile (sic) columns in the raw data; this is passed through as raw_vehicle_description

+HERE/San Antonio/Louisville
 ## Madison, WI
 **Data notes**:
 - Data is deduplicated on date, time, location, officer_last_name,